Step (air base)

 The base appears to have been closed after a boiler room fire in December 2009.
 Thereafter, the base was reopened and the 266th Independent Shturmovik Aviation Regiment was reformed with at least two squadrons of Sukhoi-25s in 2019.
 The regiment by this time had been shifted into the Eastern Military District's 11th Air and Air Defence Forces Army.

+As of 2024 satellite imagery shows runway 09/27 to be 3.10 km.